sisso/rust-mud/mud-domain/readme.md

 - remove item prefab and just put it into limbo
 - add put item at
-- move labels to object?
-Most of time we fetch item, mob, etc just to use the label?
-Maybe a label engine?
-- better pick up command. get <container> <item> cause too much confusion.
-- move portal to locations?
 - fix extra lines in output when look
 - move controller part from game into mud-server
 - how we can introduce a new view that will stop to receive events?
 Like stunned?